 Please read carefully!
+There are some alterations from previous years.
 Non-compliance with any of these conditions may lead to disqualification.

-2. ENTRIES will be accepted in order of receipt, and will be returned if they cannot be accommodated within the schedule .
-Section Secretaries reserve the right to reject any piece which is considered unsuitable or not advised in advance of the date of the class.
+2. ENTRIES will be accepted in order of receipt, and will be returned if they cannot be accommodated within the schedule.
+Section Secretaries reserve the right to reject any piece which is considered unsuitable.
 The Festival cannot be responsible for postal or email errors.

-3. TIME LIMITS are given and must be observed.
-Performances that exceed the time limit will be adjudicated but are not eligible for a prize or may be stopped by the organizers or adjudicators if the time limit is grossly exceeded
+4. TIME LIMITS are given and must be observed.
+Performances that exceed the time limit will be adjudicated but are not eligible for a First Prize or may be stopped by the organizers or adjudicators if the time limit is grossly exceeded.

 6. LATE ARRIVAL – All performers should arrive at least ten minutes before the class is scheduled to start.
 At the discretion of the Adjudicator, performers arriving late for their class may be allowed to perform at the end of the class, provided the adjudication has not started.

-7. CATEGORIES (for Music Sections), MARKS are awarded for Speech & Drama
+7. CATEGORIES (for Music Sections), MARKS are awarded for Dance and Speech & Drama

-Fair (75-79) A performance limited in its communication.
+Fair (75-79) A performance limited in its communication, needing more preparation.

 Good (80-82) A performance showing development of technique and/or communication.